Trying to figure out how much to pay a freelance writer or charge yourself?

 It’s easy to get editing and proofreading confused.
-They are often perform together, but can be done as separate services.
+They are often performed together but can be done as separate services.

-Proofreading comes after the editing process, and involves re-reading the copy to correct it of inconsistencies.
+Proofreading comes after the editing process and involves re-reading the copy to correct inconsistencies.

 While the editor actually makes the changes, the proofreader helps offer advice for communicating your message in a better way.

 Hiring a proofreader will improve your branding and how well you sell a product.
 They will study your business and ideal customer down to a science, helping writers and editors as a team with their knowledge.